teamniteo/handbook/5_People/personal-finances.md

 ### How to invest and where to learn more

-There are a ton of options for online brokerages but you'll want to stick with old-school as the nice-looking apps usually have caveats.
-Niteo, Dejan, and Nejc use Interactive Brokers and even though they have a horrible interface, they are the recommended choice, available in most countries.
+There are many options for online brokerages but you'll want to stick with old-school as the nice-looking apps usually have caveats.
+Niteo, Dejan, and Nejc use Interactive Brokers, and even though they have a horrible interface, they are the recommended choice available in most countries.

 Talk to an accountant or a financial professional (who does not want to sell you a managed fund) about your options, especially taxes.